nbroeking/bits/README.md

 ```

 ## FS
-The fs helper provides a list of functions that allows modules to be able to intertact with the file system.
-The normal use case is writting a file to the modules data directory.
+The fs helper provides a list of functions that allows modules to be able to interact with the host file system.
+The normal use case is writing a file to the modules data directory.

 ```javascript
 this._modManApi.getDataDirectory('mod-name')